To complete your degree you must ensure the following:

 The diploma is only awarded under the official name of record at the time of graduation.
 Names cannot be changed after a degree is awarded per university policy.
 If you have any questions, please contact Graduation Services at (202) 242-6843 or [email protected].

-Your diploma will only list the name of your degree i.e. Master of Science, and not your filed of study i.e. Biological Sciences.
+Your diploma will only list the name of your degree i.e. Master of Science, and not your field of study i.e. Biological Sciences.

 If you cannot be cleared to graduate in your intended semester, you must register and re-apply for graduation for the following semester or summer session.